bagherilab/carcade_mapping_design_space/README.md

 ### Run Jupyter notebook

-To run the `pipeline_example.ipynb` jupyter notebook, navigate to the `carcade_mapping_design_space` repository folder and type the following command:
+To run the `pipeline_example.ipynb` Jupyter notebook, navigate to the `carcade_mapping_design_space` repository folder and type the following command:

 ```
 $ jupyter notebook